Füreya Koral: Early life

-Füreya Koral was born on Büyükada, Istanbul.
-Her father was Emin Paşa, a notable soldier and statesman in the Ottoman Empire and then a companion to Atatürk, her mother was Hakkiye Hanım and her grandfather was Mehmed Şakır Paşa, an Ottoman statesman and historian.
+Füreya Koral was born in Büyükada, Istanbul.
+Her father was Mehmet Emin Paşa, a notable soldier and statesman in the Ottoman Empire and then a companion to Atatürk, her mother was Hakkiye Hanım and her grandfather was Mehmed Şakır Paşa, an Ottoman statesman and historian.
 Like her aunts Fahrelnissa Zeid, Aliye Berger and Ayşe Erdem, and her uncle Cevat Şakir Kabaağaçlı (the Fisherman of Halicarnassus), Koral was an enthusiast for music, painting and literature.

 She studied at the Lycée Notre Dame de Sion in Istanbul and received a diploma from a private Jewish High School in 1928.
-She then enrolled at the Department of Philosophy at the Istanbul University Faculty of Literature in 1929 but her father’s illness and mandatory retirement forced her to quit university before graduating as the family's financial situation deteriorated.
+She then enrolled at the Department of Philosophy at the Istanbul University Faculty of Literature in 1929 but her father's illness and mandatory retirement forced her to quit university before graduating as the family's financial situation deteriorated.

-In 1930, she moved to Bursa after marrying a farm owner named Selahattin Karacabey.
+In 1930, she moved to Bursa after marrying a farm owner named Selahattin Karacagil.
 The couple divorced in 1932 and in 1935 she remarried to Kılıç Ali, a close friend of Mustafa Kemal Atatürk.
 After Atatürk's death, the couple moved back to Istanbul.

 Immediately after helping her aunt, artist Fahrelnissa Zeid, open her first solo exhibition in her home at the Ralli Apartment Block in 1945, Füreya was diagnosed with tuberculosis.
 She started treatment at the [tasis) Sanatorium in Switzerland, where she took painting lessons from a Polish artist.

 Artistic career

 1947–1954

 While in Switzerland Füreya began to experiment with ceramics using materials sent to her by her aunts Fahrelnissa Zeid and Aliye Berger.
 In 1949, she attended a ceramics workshop in Lausanne.
 In 1950, she moved to Paris to resume treatment for TB and there she crossed paths with the ceramics artist Georges Serré (1889–1956) and, on his advice, began working on firing techniques at a workshop outside Paris.
 She also met the art critics Jacques Lassaigne and Charles Estienne who advised her to stage an exhibition.

-Her first solo exhibition opened at Galerie M.A.I. in Paris and was followed by a solo exhibition in Turkey at the Maya Gallery founded by Adalet Cimcoz.
+Her first solo exhibition opened at Galerie M.A.I. in Paris in 1951 and was followed by a solo exhibition in Turkey at the Maya Gallery founded by Adalet Cimcoz, one of the first private contemporary art galleries in the country.
 This exhibition featured wall ceramics inspired by the çini (tile) tradition and other works that treated folkloric themes.

 She returned to Istanbul in 1953 and established one of the first private ceramic studios in Turkey at the El Irak apartment building on Cumhuriyet Caddesi in Harbiye where she lived with her husband.